 Overnight oats with chia seeds, topped with sliced bananas and walnuts: A hearty breakfast that’s high in fiber and omega-3s, keeping you satisfied and fueled for your journey.

-Grilled chicken drizzled with olive oil, served with roasted potatoes and a small side of steamed vegetables: This satisfying meal combines protein, carbs, and healthy fats, making it ideal for sustained energy before your flight.
+Grilled chicken drizzled with olive oil, served with roasted potatoes and a side of steamed vegetables: This satisfying meal combines protein, carbs, and healthy fats, making it ideal for sustained energy before your flight.

 Whole grain sandwich with turkey breast, a slice of cheese, romaine lettuce, pickles, and tomato: A balanced meal that delivers protein, fats, and fiber, ensuring you feel full without being heavy.